tree-ware/tree-ware-kotlin-core/docs/user/modeling-tips.md

 that they get to control everything in their campus.
 Permissions granted for a campus entity in the model apply to all entities in the sub-tree (unless overridden in the sub-tree).
 So if the administrator needs to be able to configure the IoT devices in their campus, the IoT device entities need to be part of the campus sub-tree.
 So the site entities need to compose the IoT device entities.

 In UML, this composition would have implied that the IoT device entities will be deleted if their parent site entity is deleted.
 This is not desirable since sites are logical entities while IoT devices are physical entities.
 So tree-ware does not follow UML conventions.
-Instead tree-ware follows entity-relationship modeling conventions and has separate annotations for specifying what must happen to children if a parent is deleted, and similarly, what must happen to the target entity of an association if its source entity is deleted.
+Instead, tree-ware follows entity-relationship modeling conventions and has separate annotations for specifying what must happen to children if a parent is deleted, and similarly, what must happen to the target entity of an association if its source entity is deleted.

 # Child Compositions vs. Parent Associations